mrb113/RTSPlib/README.md

 ### If you're looking at this RTSP parser for a reference:

-It seems like a fair amount of people come here for a reference to an RTSP parer.
-I encourage you to look at the RTSP files in Moonlight Common C where it's maintained now instead of this one.
+It seems like a fair amount of people come here for a reference to an RTSP parser.
+I hope to one day update this repo, but I encourage you to look at the RTSP files in Moonlight Common C where it's maintained now instead of this one.
 I like to leave this repository here anyway. https://github.com/moonlight-stream/moonlight-common-c/blob/master/limelight-common/RtspParser.c